Andrew Henderson

 Though most Gibraltar citizens are bilingual in English and Spanish, English is their only official language.

 The country has long been a tax haven and the perfect place to set up shop.
-Whether you’re incorporating a business (no capital gains tax) or deciding to become a tax resident (maximum effective tax rate of about 25% with the possibility for a lump-sum tax).
+Whether you’re incorporating a business (no capital gains tax) or becoming a tax resident (maximum effective tax rate of about 25% with the possibility for a lump-sum tax).

 Being a British Overseas Territory, although on the southern coast of Spain, Gibraltar’s official language is English, so you would have no problem getting by.

 Residence permits are easy to come by, and the overall culture is rather welcoming.
-Plus, you can always pop over to Andalusia for the wines, cured meats, and flamenco if you feel bored.
+Plus, if you get bored, you can always pop over to Andalusia for the wines, cured meats, and flamenco.

 6. Ireland

-It will be quite easy to keep a pulse on life in Ireland because, although Irish Gaelic is recognized as the official language, a mere 5% of the population speak it regularly.
+Keeping a pulse on life in Ireland is relatively easy because, although Irish Gaelic is recognised as the official language, a mere 5% of the population speaks it regularly.

-Ireland’s national language is English, which is great news for you.
-And while it’s not exactly a recognized income tax haven, it is an offshore paradise.
+Ireland’s national language is English, which is excellent news for you.
+And while it’s not exactly a recognised income tax haven, it is an offshore paradise.

-Companies such as Apple and Google have long recognized this and established businesses in Ireland decades ago – the 12.5% corporate tax is the main appeal there.
+Companies such as Apple and Google have long recognised this and established businesses in Ireland decades ago – the 12.5% corporate tax is the main appeal there.
+It has been confirmed that the new 15% global corporate tax rate introduced by the Organisation for Economic Cooperation and Development (OECD) will take effect from 1 January 2024 in Ireland.

-Virtually everyone in Ireland speaks English.
-Sure, there is some vocabulary that will be different and the accent will take some getting used to, but Ireland ticks many boxes:
+Just about everyone in Ireland speaks English.
+Sure, you’ll encounter some new vocabulary and the accent can be challenging in parts, but Ireland ticks a lot of boxes:

 • A highly reputable country on the international scene

-• Member of the EU, it’s very close to the continent
+• Member of the EU and very close to the continent

 • Modern infrastructure, high-standard health care, and education

-Personal income tax ranges from 20%-40%, but with some smart planning, your decreased corporate taxation could make up for the relatively high-income tax.
+Personal income tax ranges from 20% to 40%, but with some thoughtful planning, your decreased corporate taxation could compensate for the relatively high income tax.

 You may also qualify for citizenship by descent in Ireland.